mjdonders/CST816_TouchLib/README.md

 The above *resetChip* will only work if a reset pin is assigned (which is not the case for the T-Display S3 AMOLED).
 Right after the call to *begin*, *setAutoSleep* to false can be used.
 However since that's not always needed, I didn't implement this as default.

+## Usage - GUI handling
+There are two classes available to aid 'GUI handling'.
+Please see:
+- *TouchScreenGuiHelper*, which can be used to define regions of interest per 'page' (for multi-page user interfaces).
+The provided name will be reported when touched later.
+It will also report click, double click (when available based on the setup) and long press (also: when available based on the setup).
+- *TouchScreenGuiObserver*, this is the receiver of the above GUI events.
+Please see example_gui_helper.

 ## Other options
 - *getDeviceType*, check the type of CST816 chip